 Dr Rowland highlighted many of the wins celebrated by the fishing community in 2019-2020 including the launch of the three-year State-wide FADs trial, which unlocked new sportfishing opportunities across WA, after devices were deployed off Albany, Cape Naturaliste, Perth, Exmouth and Broome.

 He also reflected on the continued development of Recfishwest’s artificial reefs program and the intriguing potential to transform some North West underwater infrastructure into artificial reef complexes.

-Recfishwest marched forward with its key fish stocking projects this past year, which included releasing 5,000 juveniles from Fremantle as part of a WA-first initiative in June and launching the inaugural rainbow trout suburban stocking program at Austin Lakes Estate, South Yunderup.
+Recfishwest marched forward with its key fish stocking projects this past year, which included releasing 5,000 juvenile yellowtail kingfish from Fremantle as part of a WA-first initiative in June and launching the inaugural rainbow trout suburban stocking program at Austin Lakes Estate, South Yunderup.

-WA’s recfishing community received a major shot in the arm in August when the McGowan Government revealed a multi-million-dollar COVID-19 recovery package package focused on fishing.
+WA’s recfishing community received a major boost in August when the McGowan Government revealed a multi-million-dollar COVID-19 recovery package package focused on fishing.